Pauan/rust-signals/README.md

 };
 ```

 The `map_ref` and `map_mut` macros allow for an *infinite* number of Signals, there is no limit.

-However,
-keep in mind that each Signal has a small performance cost.
-The cost is very small, but it grows linearly
+However, keep in mind that each input Signal in `map_ref` / `map_mut` has a small performance cost.
-with the number of Signals.
-You shouldn't normally worry about it, just don't put thousands of Signals
+The cost is very small, but it grows linearly with the number of input Signals.

+You shouldn't normally worry about it, just don't put thousands of input Signals into a `map_ref` or `map_mut`
-into a `map_ref` or `map_mut` (this basically *never* happens in practice).
+(this basically *never* happens in practice).

 ----

 In addition to `Mutable` and `Signal`, there is also `MutableVec` and `SignalVec`.

 As its name suggests, `MutableVec<A>` is very similar to `Mutable<Vec<A>>`, except it's *dramatically*
-more efficient.

-Rather than being notified when the value changes, instead you are notified with the *difference* between
+more efficient: rather than being notified with the new `Vec`, instead you are notified with the *difference*
-the old `Vec` and the new `Vec`.
+between the old `Vec` and the new `Vec`.

 Here is an example:

 ```rust
 let my_vec = MutableVec::new();